mfischer-ucl/mfischer-ucl.github.io/_pages/about.md

 under the supervision of <a href="https://www.informatik.uni-wuerzburg.de/aerospaceinfo/mitarbeiter/montenegro">Sergio Montenegro</a>.

-Subsequently, I completed my M.Sc. in Computer Science with focus on intelligent systems and have
+Subsequently, I completed my M.Sc. in Computer Science with focus on intelligent systems as a honors student and have

 been working with <a href="https://www.informatik.uni-wuerzburg.de/datascience/staff/kobs">Konstantin Kobs</a> and <a href="https://www.informatik.uni-wuerzburg.de/datascience/staff/hotho">Andreas Hotho</a>.

-I spent a summer at <a href="https://www.mbda-deutschland.de">MBDA Germany</a>, where I worked on reinforcement-learning based swarm control.
-Moreover, I spent a semester abroad at <a href="https://www.udg.mx">UDG</a> in Guadalajara, Mexico. <br/>
+I spent a summer at <a href="https://www.mbda-deutschland.de">MBDA Germany</a>, where I worked on reinforcement-learning based swarm control, and a semester abroad at <a href="https://www.udg.mx">UDG</a> in Guadalajara, Mexico.

+I will be joining the Neural / Inverse Rendering team at <a href="https://about.meta.com/uk/realitylabs">Meta Reality Labs</a> in Seattle for a summer internship in 2023 - hit me up if you're in the area! <br/>

 <br/>